countable-web/ops-manual/sales/PROPOSALS.rst

 ^^^^^^^^^^^^^^^^^

 Identify someone to simulate the client scoring your proposal later on.
 They shouldn't be involved in writing.

+When they are tagged in to review the document, they should be directed in a meaningful way to not just the working document, but the original RFP description and specific evaluation criteria or rubric.

 Technical Authors
 ^^^^^^^^^^^^^^^^^